Backup158/DarktideWeaponCustomizationOwO/docs/notes.md

 # Bullet trails getting stolen
 This comes from having the main part be a muzzle that matches the actual muzzle that would've been used by the gun
+    NEVEFUCKING MIND??!?!?
+I USED A BRAUTO MUZZLE (in AC2!!!)
+ON A RECON AND IT STILL STOLE IT?!?!?

 # Adding scopes
 in Ranged.lua